lychen2/APILLMConvo/README.md

 ### Model Selection
 - Models are predefined in the application (Gemini, GPT, Claude variants)
 - Simply select from the dropdown to switch instantly between models
-- No additional switching steps required - selection is immediate

 ### Changing Base URL
 - Click "Change Base URL" to set up a custom API endpoint